queer/singyeong/README.md

 # It is HIGHLY recommended that you set a long / complex password.
 See the
 # "Security" section below for more on why.
 AUTH="2d1e29fbe6895b3693112ff<insert more long password here>"

+# Clustering configuration
+# If you're not running a cluster, these options shouldn't be set.

 # Whether or not clustering should be enabled.
 CLUSTERING="true"